tgeorgy/mgan/README.md

 # Masking GAN - Generating image attribute mask (pytorch)

+## !Disclaimer
+This project is pretty much abandoned.
+I have achieved following results after spending a lot of time tuning the model.
+Unfortunatelly I was not able to reproduce results, which means I was lucky to get a good random seed once.
+Also, I am not interested in research in this direction right now, so the problem won't be fixed any time soon.
+C'est la vie.

 ## Motivation
 When I first approached semantic manipulation problem there was no solution like CycleGAN, or later findings.
-And even now all of them, including new methods produce artifacts when changing image content.
+And even now all of them produce artifacts.

 ## Approach
 ![diagram](images/mgan.png "Solution block diagram")